Hoda Kotb & Savannah Guthrie React To ‘Shocking & Appalling’ Matt Lauer Rape Allegations

 Per a previous report from The Inquisitr, the latest allegations come in an upcoming book, Catch and Kill, about the Me Too moment authored by former NBC News journalist Ronan Farrow.
 According to the book, the allegations detailed in the book are the ones that would eventually get Lauer terminated following his two-decade tenure at TODAY.
 The woman, former NBC producer Brooke Nevils, alleges that she visited the TODAY host in his hotel room at during the Winter Olympics in Sochi, Russia in 2014 following drinks they shared alongside former TODAY co-host Meredith Viera.

-Nevils said she went to Lauer’s room after he had taken her press credentials, and then visited again when he invited her back.
+Nevils said she went to Lauer’s room after he had taken her identification card, and then visited again when he invited her back.
 Lauer then reportedly forced her to engage in anal intercourse despite repeated objections from Nevils.
 It would not be the last time the two had sexual relations, with Nevils describing the arrangement between the two as a “transaction” rather than a relationship.

 As The Inquisitr previously noted, NBC News on Wednesday released a statement in which they pointed back to their 2017 firing of Lauer in a statement that called their former anchor’s actions “appalling, horrific, and reprehensible.”